2025 Vincentian general election: Electoral system

-The 15 elected members of the House of Assembly are elected in single-member constituencies using the first-past-the-post system.
-A further six members are appointed; four by the government and two by the opposition.
+The 15 elected members (representatives) of the House of Assembly are elected every five years in single-member constituencies using the first-past-the-post system.
+A further six members (senators) are appointed; four by the government and two by the opposition.
+The remaining two seats are held by the attorney general and Speaker, for a total of 23 members.